vetall7/vetall7/README.md

   * [Movies web-service project](https://github.com/vetall7/isa-labs)
   * Monitoring and analysis of network traffic using an FPGA – A collaborative group project guided by mentors from Intel and Adtran.

-- 🌱 I’m currently learning **Kubernetes, advanced deployment, FPGA**
+- 🌱 I’m currently learning **Kubernetes, Domain Driven Design, advanced deployment, FPGA**

 - 📫 How to reach me **shapovalovvit0@gmail.com**